fidelesc/data-augmentation-dcgan/README.md

 For example, to generate 50 images of the "dead" category using a trained generator model saved in the `output` directory, run:

-"""python generator.py -generator output/generator_20000.h5 -category dead -count 50 -output output/generated_images"""
+*python generator.py -generator output/generator_20000.h5 -category dead -count 50 -output output/generated_images*